-Oban is situated on the West Coast of Scotland and is therefore in the path of the Gulf Stream, which means that it is usually warmer here than other parts of Scotland.
+Oban is situated on the West Coast of Scotland and in the path of the Gulf Stream, which means that it is usually warmer here than other parts of Scotland.
 However being in the west means that the town gets more unpredictable weather than on the East Coast.
-You never know what it is going to be like hour to hour let alone day to day!
+You never know what it is going to be like hour to hour let alone day to day.

 Oban enjoys very long days in the summer with sunrise at approximately 4.31am and sunset at approximately 10.15pm on the longest day.
 Conversely sunrise on the shortest day is at approximately 8.54am and sunset is at 3.46pm.